Angelo-Galvao/FolderSync/README.md

 This will synchronize C:\SourceFolder with C:\BackupFolder every 60 seconds, logging the actions in sync.log.

-Project Structure

 Future Improvements

 Implement a Windows service to run the application automatically in the background.

 Improve logging with structured formats (JSON).

-Create a graphical user interface (GUI) for easy configuration and better readability.
+Create a graphical user interface for easy configuration and better readability.

 License